karatelabs/karate/README.md

 </configuration>
 ```
-You can change the 'com.intuit' logger level to 'INFO' to reduce the amount of logging.
+You can change the `com.intuit` logger level to `INFO` to reduce the amount of logging.
-When the level is 'DEBUG' the entire request and response payloads are logged.
+When the level is `DEBUG` the entire request and response payloads are logged.

 # Configuration
 > You can skip this section and jump straight to the [Syntax Guide](#syntax-guide)